MaxRomagnoli/GGJ23/README.md

 - **Year of the Rabbit**: Make a game that has rabbits as an element in it, or showcases how your culture/locals celebrate the Year of the Rabbit, or make a game featuring cats for our Vietnamese friends who are celebrating the Year of the Cat.

 ### Devlog
+- On January 28th, Miriam and I listened to the theme reveal, and started brainstorming the game.
+- From the 29th to the 31st, Miriam and I worked on an idea that started from a sketch, a floating tree wrapped in a piece of earth.
+Federico, start modeling the main assets of the game.
+- February 2 : with help from the diversifiers, we decide to use a rabbit as the main character, the obvious choice because he must be able to jump from one floating plate to another.
+We decide to call the game "Antigravity Trees".
+I (Max) start installing Unity3D to experiment with 3D models, but the SSD breaks on the computer, and the day ends for me.
+- February 3 : Zibbo (my brother) and I start working on the soundtrack, which will be different depending on the chosen game mode "zen" or "kazoo".
+In the afternoon I change the SSD to the computer and reinstall the operating system, the programs and the project (thanks GitHub).